autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-and-sensor-description/creating-vehicle-description.md

 `vehicle.fbx` is a 3D model file used for visualization in RVIZ.
 You must add the fbx or dae file of your own vehicle.

-The file [lexus.dae](https://github.com/autowarefoundation/sample_vehicle_launch/tree/main/sample_vehicle_description/mesh) lexus vehicle for sample_vehicle_launch is given below.
+The 3D model of Lexus vehicle prepared for sample_vehicle_launch is [here](https://github.com/autowarefoundation/sample_vehicle_launch/tree/main/sample_vehicle_description/mesh).

 ### 5. vehicle.xacro

 `vehicle.xacro` is a macro file that defines the vehicle model.

-The original [vehicle.xacro](https://github.com/autowarefoundation/sample_vehicle_launch/blob/main/sample_vehicle_description/urdf/vehicle.xacro) file for sample_vehicle_launch is given below.
+The original [vehicle.xacro](https://github.com/autowarefoundation/sample_vehicle_launch/blob/main/sample_vehicle_description/urdf/vehicle.xacro) file for sample_vehicle_launch is given below:

 ??? note "vehicle.xacro for sample_vehicle_launch"